pmiggs/Py-Maze_Pathfinder/README.md

 <h2>Description</h2>
 This was a major project I did during my undergraduate.
-It was the final test to get into one of the known research labs in my college (Physics).
+It was the final test to get into one of the prominent research labs in my college (Physics).
 Essentially, I was an applicant to that research lab and the problem reads as follows:<br/>
 <kbd>
 <img src="Py_Maze_Problem_Statement.png" width="410" height="410">
 </kbd>